 In the subterranean dark of Liquid in New York on my 30th birthday, I shouted out for Candle in the Wind and she answered back, ‘Mary, Mary is that you?’
 Well what could I do but answer, ‘Yes!’
 ‘How are you?’ said Chan, ‘It’s been soooo long.’
 Time and an inexplicable overwhelming feeling prevents me recalling what I then answered back but I do remember kudos (or was it scorn?) pouring over me from the rest of a crowd that included Courtney Love for being her friend.
 Probably her oldest bestest friend in New York no doubt.
-See her perform the happy album and pretend your name is Mary.
+Honestly, it’s best to ignore the critics, go see her perform this happy album and pretend your name is Mary.